ennuicastr/libavjs-webcodecs-polyfill/README.md

 No, really.

-Right now, it supports decoding and audio encoding, but video encoding is coming soon.
-Note however that there are no plans to implement image formats, only video and audio.
+It supports the VideoEncoder, AudioEncoder, VideoDecoder, and AudioDecoder classes, and all the classes and interfaces required by them.
+There are no plans to implement image formats, only video and audio.

 It implements WebCodecs through [libav.js](https://github.com/Yahweasel/libav.js/), which is a port of